 - 2 cloves garlic minced

-- 1 package stand-and-fill flour tortillas OR flat flour tortillas
+- 1 package stand-and-fill flour tortillas bowls or Grande-size flat tortillas

 - grape tomatoes and mint leaves for garnish optional